-My research is often motivated by applied ecological challenges, for example predicting how populations will respond to toxic stress, or the impact of global warming or various river management strategies on pacific salmon populations.
+My research is often motivated by applied ecological challenges, for example predicting how populations will respond to toxic stress, or the impact of global warming on pacific salmon populations.
 Although I begin my research with application in mind, I try to use methods and models to generalize as much as possible.

 Some of my work has used Dynamic Energy Budget theory to link individual patterns of energy acquisition and allocation to dynamics at the population level.
 To facilitate use of Dynamic Energy Budget theory in an population modeling context I along with several collaborators developed DEB-IBM.
 DEB-IBM is an individual-based implementation of Dynamic Energy Budget theory in Netlogo, a free and accessible programmable modeling environment for multi-agent simulations.
 We have since used DEB-IBM to explore both basic and applied questions in population ecology.